Art (ART)

 Add Consent: Department Consent

-Advanced exploration into the field of the Creative Craft's Artist.
-Areas covered but not limited to are fabric design, glass lampworking, papermaking, jewelry and weaving.
+Advanced exploration into the creative potential of craft processes; may include fabric design, papermaking, jewelry and weaving.

-Prerequisites: ART 237 and Junior or or above status
+Prerequisites: ART 237 and Junior or above status

 ART 441 TOPICS IN ART HISTORY3 Credits